Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing

 We find that the modulation space of instruction-driven image editing models allows control over edit strength.
 In a simple experiment, we scaled the modulation parameters of the text tokens with a scalar $v \in (0.5, 2.0)$ and generated multiple edits of the same image and instruction.
-As shown in Fig.~\ref{fig:model-architecture} \& appendix Fig.~\ref{fig:supply-modulation-toy}, perturbing the modulation parameters produce edits of varying strength, while preserving models prior of preserving image identity.
+As shown in Fig.~\ref{fig:motivation} \& appendix Sec.A.4.1, perturbing the modulation parameters produce edits of varying strength, while preserving models prior of preserving image identity.
 Building on this insight, we inject edit-strength information into the network through the modulation parameters of the text tokens.
 Specifically, we design a strength projector network that maps the input scalar strength value to offsets of the original text modulation parameters, enabling appropriate adjustments for continuous control of edit strength.

-\paragraph{Strength Projector} is a small MLP that maps the scalar edit strength $s \in (0,1)$ into the offsets $[\Delta y_{shift},\Delta y_{scale}]$ to the modulation parameters of the text tokens $[y_{shift}, y_{scale}]$.
+\paragraph{Strength Projector} is a small MLP that maps the scalar edit strength $s \in (0,1)$ into the offsets $[\Delta y_{shift},\Delta y_{scale}]$ to the modulation parameters of the text tokens $[y_{shift}, y_{scale}]$ as shown in Fig.~\ref{fig:model-architecture}.
 A direct implementation of this projector would predict identical offsets for all edits at a given strength, ignoring the type of edit.
-This leads to uncalibrated edits resulting in sudden jumps in edits.
-For example, as shown in Fig.\ref{fig:clip-ablate}, for material editing, the model generates sudden transitions.
+This leads to uncaliberated edits resulting in sudden jumps in edits.
+For example,

+as shown in Fig.\ref{fig:clip-ablate}, for material editing, the model generates sudden transitions.
 To overcome this limitation, we provide the pooled CLIP text embedding as an additional input, allowing the predicted modulation parameters to depend on the instruction.
 This results in calibrated modulations that enable smooth, continuous control across diverse edit categories.
-More details are in appendix Sec.~\ref{subsec:suppy-model-arch}.
+More details are in appendix Sec.A.3.

 \paragraph{Training.} We train our model on the curated dataset (Sec.~\ref{subsec:dataset}) by sampling paired data consisting of source image $x$, edit instruction $e$, edit strength $s$, and target edit $y_s$.
 Trainable parameters include LoRA for the attention projection matrices of the Flux Kontext model, along with the projector network.
 Concretely, a data sample ($x, e, s, y_s$) and a diffusion timestep $t$, we optimize the model using the standard flow matching loss: